chanzuckerberg/shasta-docs/docs/public_assemblies/T2T_CHM13_rel8_ONT_UL.md

-# Shasta assembly of T2T CHM13 rel8 Oxford Nanopore ultra-long reads
+# De novo genome assembly of human cell line CHM13 nanopore ultra-long reads using Shasta

 ## Motivation

-Advances in Oxford Nanopore Technologies (ONT) sequencing, base-calling, and updates to Shasta are outpacing the publishing cycle.
-We aim to update users on state-of-the-art using the latest and greatest ONT data assembled with Shasta.
-This release encompassed our latest assembly of CHM13, the AssemblySummary.html, and Assembly.gfa, along with an evaluation.
+Advances in Oxford Nanopore Technologies (ONT) sequencing, base-calling, and new Shasta releases are outpacing the scientific publishing cycle.
+We aim to update users on the state-of-the-art using the latest and greatest ONT data assembled with Shasta.
+This release encompassed our latest assembly of CHM13, the AssemblySummary.html, and Assembly.gfa, along with an evaluation of the assembly.
 We assembled 120x ultra-long nanopore reads of CHM13 using Shasta 0.9.0 with the iterative assembly mode to produce a haploid de novo genome assembly.

 ## Methods